tdauth/cpp-futures-promises/README.md

 * The two derived combinators `firstN` and `firstNSucc` are missing parameter names for the future vectors.
 * The `Executor` type has to be usable for Boost.Thread which requires the template type of the used executor or hide the template type in the Boost.Thread implementation.
 * Update the line `ctx−>v.emplace_back(i, std::move(t.get()));` of the `firstN` implementation.
 It should be `ctx−>v.emplace_back(i, std::move(t));` instead.
+* What about possible timeouts?
+For example if `firstSucc` leads to a future which is never completed since both futures fail?
+Should it not fail with the final failure?
+* Since it is allowed to register only one callback per future, it should move out the state and maybe use && similiar to Folly which would require a `std::move` on every future.

 #### Boost.Thread Implementation
 * Describe the implementation with the help of Boost.Thread.